IshantSehrawat2005/IshantSehrawat2005/README.md

 - 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on Machine Learning Projects
 - 📫 To collaborate - https://www.linkedin.com/in/ishant-sehrawat-aa3903314/
-- ⚡ Fun fact: I am a proffesional badminton player
+- ⚡ Fun fact: I am a professional badminton player

 <!---
 IshantSehrawat2005/IshantSehrawat2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.